Due To COVID-19 we are currently holding Mysore practice online. For more information, please contact firstname.lastname@example.org

-The Ditmas Park Yoga Society is a warm and inclusive yoga club open to any student of any skill level, body type, or distinction wishing to take their practice seriously with a touch of humor and a lot of love.
+The Ditmas Park Yoga Society is open to any student of any skill level, body type, or distinction wishing to take their practice seriously with a touch of humor and a lot of love.

 The DPYS is a morning yoga club, where students are taught individually in a group setting based on the teachings of T. Krishnamacharya and Sri K. Pattabhi Jois.
 Additional influence comes from the writings of BKS Iyengar, Srivatsa Ramaswami, and the various Western appreciations of physiology.
 All levels, including brand spankin’ newbie beginners are welcome.
 Absolutely no experience needed.
 Promise.

-(doors lock one hour before close, no exceptions — last savasana ten minutes before close)
+(doors lock one hour before close, no exceptions — if students are finishing before the last hour, studio may close 5-10 min before the last hour — last savasana ten minutes before close)

-*Students are expected to try and maintain a full-week practice schedule, but are required to practice in the center at least three times per week.
-Students who can not maintain a 3x-per-week schedule will be accepted on a case-by-case basis.
+*Students are expected to try and maintain a full 6-day practice schedule, but are required to practice in the center at least three times per week.
+Students who can not maintain a 3x-per-week schedule will not be granted membership.

-That’s right!
-“Tui Na” is a traditional yet progressive form of hands-on Chinese bodywork that includes soft tissue manipulations, stretching, and cupping, and has been used for centuries to treat conditions both physical and mental.
+“Tui Na” massage is a traditional yet progressive form of hands-on Chinese bodywork that includes soft tissue manipulations, stretching, and cupping, and has been used for centuries to treat conditions both physical and mental.
 One might think of it as “Chinese sports medicine.”

 Times: By appointment only

 We are located in a quaint cottage setting near the intersection of Cortelyou Rd. and E 19th.
-Please call, text, or email for exact location.
+Exact address is provided after signing up.

 929-251-3831 / email@example.com